-And regarding the action that Redux will offer, Vince says: "Of course we're going to let our fans flambé away."
+And regarding the action that Redux will offer, Desi says: "Of course we're going to let our fans flambé away."
 Tiny (virtual) trumpeters, consider that a warning.
-"Personally, it's all about the stupid humour for me," he continues.
+"Personally, it's all about the stupid humor for me," he continues.
 "Watching people laugh while they play Postal has always been an elixir for me."

-Mike tells me that a fourth Postal will emerge, at some point in the future; and that a proper 20th anniversary release will be coming out in 2017.
-He sees Redux's new Rampage mode as brining it closer in spirit to a game like Hotline Miami, which, while also criticised for its excessive violence, was undeniably an incredibly compelling experience.
+Jaret-Schachter tells me that a fourth Postal will emerge, at some point in the future, and that a proper 20th anniversary release will be coming out in 2017.
+He sees Redux's new Rampage mode as brining it closer in spirit to a game like Hotline Miami, which, while also criticized for its excessive violence, was undeniably an incredibly compelling experience.
 "The mode makes the game much more fun, and gives it a replay value that the classic campaign doesn't offer."
-As for Vince, all the criticism in the world from people in my position – I'm far from the most outspoken journalist on the internet when it comes to this sort of entertainment – won't stop him rewarding Postal's fans for their continued loyalty.
+As for Desi, all the criticism in the world from people in my position—I'm far from the most outspoken journalist on the internet when it comes to this sort of entertainment—won't stop him rewarding Postal's fans for their continued loyalty.

 I'm sure we're long past the point of readily associating real-world violence with digital displays of bloody combat, so I don't expect Redux to trigger a series of shootings across the world.
-But I do still have a hang-up on the need for it to exist today, with the gaming landscape so very evolved from where it was in the late '90s.
-If it looks like a relic, despite a new coat of paint, and moves like one too – Robotron: 2084 is a great gameplay touchstone, but it's from 1982 – then it might well be that it's something better left in the past.
-The ultimate proof will be in the commercial results and the fans' response, one of which is certain to be more publicised than the other.
+But I do still have a hang-up on the need for it to exist today, with the gaming landscape so very evolved from where it was in the late 90s.
+If it looks like a relic, despite a new coat of paint, and moves like one too—Robotron: 2084 is a great gameplay touchstone, but it's from 1982—then it might well be that it's something better left in the past.
+The ultimate proof will be in the commercial results and the fans' response, one of which is certain to be more publicized than the other.

 Find more information about Postal Redux at the Running With Scissors website.
-The game is released on May the 20th.
+The game will be released on May 20.